KenticoDevTrev/MVCCaching/Documentation.md

 ```

 **Split up the Methods (Ideal)**
 You may abe able to split up your method into multiple smaller methods that *can* be handled through normal caching.
 For example, if you are getting a page's related items, you would have cache on both the Page's relationships and the related items found.
+Keep in mind though, that the automatic caching happens through the Interface Interceptor, which means you have to call the method *through your Dependency Injection* (using `DependencyResolver.Current.GetService<T>()`), or have these methods in a separate Interface that inherits the `IRepository` interface which you include in the default constructor of your implementation.

 So the above method can be split up into this: